myspotontheweb/kapitan-demo/README.md

 ```

 For example, "app1" is deployed to the namespace operated by the "proj1" team and deployed using the staging branch and staging secrets.
-These detail deploy details are abstracted using classes.
+These deploy details are abstracted using classes.

 ```
 classes: